Meg Ryan announces engagement to John Mellencamp

-LOS ANGELES (AP) — Here’s a ditty about John and Meg.
+LOS ANGELES (AP) — Here’s a little ditty ’bout John and Meg.

 Singer John Mellencamp and actress Meg Ryan are getting married.

 The 56-year-old announced her engagement to the 67-year-old musician on Instagram .
-“ENGAGED!,” is what she wrote.
+“ENGAGED!” is what she wrote.
 The post included a drawing of what appears to be the two holding hands.
 He’s also holding a guitar.

 They’ve been dating on and off since 2010.